Reduce your risk significantly by adopting some basic best practices.

 Cybercriminals also use technical attacks to deploy viruses, botnets, malware, keyloggers and spyware to infect or take over your machine.
 Most new machines will come with a free anti-virus software trial pre-installed that you can purchase once the trial is over, but there are literally hundreds of anti-virus applications available.
 Make sure the software solutions you choose provide adequate protection, keep them updated with the latest virus definitions and schedule full scans for at least once per week.

-Almost all Internet Service Providers (ISP) offer a free subscription to anti-virus software, as it’s in their best interest to keep you secure.
+Almost all internet service providers (ISP) offer a free subscription to anti-virus software, as it is in their best interest to keep you secure.
+Check with your provider for download instructions, but keep in mind that free subscriptions may not be sufficient for small businesses, which may benefit from extra protection.

 For more information, read Protecting Your Home Computer.